opencomputeproject/HWMgmt-OCP-Profiles/HWMgmt/UsageGuide-Baseline1.1.md

 ## Get chassis status

-Redfish models a node as its physical chassis and the logical computer system.
-The relationship between the two resource and specified by references.

-The status and health the chassis aspect is obtained by retrieving the Chassis resource.
+The status and health of the chassis is obtained by retrieving the Chassis resource.

 	GET /redfish/v1/Chassis/Ch-1

 The response message contains the following fragment.
-The Status property contains the state and health of the chassis.
+The Status property contains the State and Health properties.

 	{
 		"Status": {